Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/development/access-control.md

 - Horizontal Navigation Menu Header Group

 ::: warning CAVEAT
-As header in vertical navigation menu is independent of it's child items if you want to hide header if all it's below items are hidden then you need to specify `resource` & `action` as well with other following items.
+As section title in vertical navigation menu is independent of it's child items if you want to hide header if all it's below items are hidden then you need to specify `resource` & `action` as well with other following items.
 :::